-Product Label Design Must Be Honest
+Product Label Design Should Be Honest

 Product Label Design Must Take Legalities into Account

-The Alcoholic Beverage Labeling Act requires that alcoholic beverages carry a government warning, among other things, telling pregnant women of the effects of drinking, and regular consumers of the health risks.
+For example, the Alcoholic Beverage Labeling Act requires that alcoholic beverages carry a government warning, among other things, telling pregnant women of the effects of drinking, and regular consumers of the health risks.
 The penalties for violating this act can be a fine in the tens of thousands of dollars.
-If your beer label designer didn’t account for this in your label design—you could be in trouble.
-Wine labels, spirit labels, liquor labels, food labels, health and beauty labels all carry some sort of legal requirement to communicate ingredients, warnings, or risks with consumers.
+As such, you’ll want you brush up on your Alcohol and Tobacco Tax and Trade Bureau (TTB) regulations to make sure your design is up to date with legal standards.

-Product Label Design Has to Fly Off Shelves
+Your Product’s Design Has to Fly Off Shelves

-Arguably the most notable point, this design form is in high competition.
-Regardless of which product is being designed for, it must exist on a shelf in an aisle of all of its rivals.
-While staying true to the product, the brand, and legalities, the design must keep a unique quality that differentiates it from its shelf-neighbors.
+There’s always competition.
+Regardless of which product is being designed for, it must exist on a shelf, in an online store, or somewhere else with all of its rivals.
+That’s no small task while still staying true to the product, the brand, and labeling regulations.
+Still there are ways that your design can keep a unique quality that differentiates it from its shelf-neighbors.

 Product Label Design Must Speak to Digital Printing Machinery